 Take time for you, and take the time to do what you enjoy.
 Savor every moment.
 Be fully present.
 Then you'll be on the fast track to true peace and calm.

-Have a question for Hueina?
-Ask or leave a comment below!
+Have a question for Hueina or want to leave a comment?